sololys/epistemic-architectures-notes/README.md

 The canonical reference repository is stabilized and governed.
 Changes occur only through explicit promotion and editorial control.

-This repository may change, evolve, or be reorganized without notice.
+This repository may change, evolve, fragment, or be reorganized without notice.
+No guarantees of completeness, stability, or consistency are implied.